aschneeberger/table-for-fortran/README.md

 # Future development

-There are still some method that need to be implemented such as an `add_row` method.
-Don't hesitate to submit pull request or open issues if you want to add some features.
+There are still some methods that need to be implemented such as an `add_row` method.
+Don't hesitate to submit pull requests or open issues if you want to add some features.